JinraeKim/ParametrisedConvexApproximators.jl/README.md

 ### Notes
 - For PLSE(plus), the differentiation of the minimiser is now available via implicit differentiation.
-  - Just use `minimise` as before :>
-- The benchmark result was reported in [ParametrisedConvexApproximator.jl v0.1.1](https://github.com/JinraeKim/ParametrisedConvexApproximators.jl/tree/v0.1.1) [3].
+- The benchmark result was reported in [ParametrisedConvexApproximator.jl v0.1.1](https://github.com/JinraeKim/ParametrisedConvexApproximators.jl/tree/v0.1.1) [^3].

 ## Quick Start
-ParametrisedConvexApproximators.jl focuses on providing predefined approximators including parametrised convex approximators.
+ParametrisedConvexApproximators.jl focuses on providing predefined approximators including parameterized convex approximators.
-Note that when approximators receive two arguments, the first and second arguments correspond to condition and decision vectors, usually denoted by `x` and `u` (or, `c` and `d`), respectively.
+Note that when approximators receive two arguments, the first and second arguments correspond to parameter and optimization variable, usually denoted by `x` and `u`, respectively.

+Note that the terms of parameter `x` and optimization variable `u` are often referred to as condition and decision from the decision-making point of view [^3].

+Applications include amortized optimization (learning-based parametric optimization) [^5].

 ### Network construction
 ```julia